Aaron Hernandez trial: Fiancée shows her loyalty with a new last name

 Stripping away all context, this is a tale of pure and puzzling devotion.

 Hernandez has seemingly little to offer – he’s locked up, broke and one of the most infamous convicted murderers in America.
-The couple’s 7,100-foot McMansion in North Attleborough is vacant and on the market for $1.299 million.
-The $40-million NFL deal he signed with the Pats was long ago voided.
+The couple’s 7,100-foot McMansion in North Attleboro is vacant and on the market for $1.299 million.
+The $40 million deal he signed with the Pats was long ago voided.

 And there is strain on Shayana Jenkins-Hernandez.
 The victim of Hernandez’s first conviction, Lloyd, was the happy-go-lucky boyfriend of Jenkins-Hernandez’s sister.
 The two siblings, once extremely close from growing up in a single-parent home, are now, understandably, estranged.